 - Agile Self Assessment door Mike Hoogveld/Nyenrode Business University (Nederlandstalig)

-The articles mentioned below can help you to do agile self-assessment or to develop your own assessment:
+The articles and books mentioned below can help you to do agile self-assessment or to develop your own assessment:

 - How Agile Are You? on LinkedIn